 Brain structure and chemistry.
 People with the illness may have changes in the brain itself, as well as in the way chemicals called neurotransmitters work.
 These chemicals send information between nerve cells.

 Genes.
 You're more likely to have it if someone in your family does, so your genes probably have something to do with it.

 Stress.
 Emotional events, like the death of a loved one, can trigger bipolar disorder for the first time, so how you handle stress may play a role, too.

 There are probably a number of things behind this illness.

 Brain structure and chemistry.
 Just like with bipolar disease, the makeup of the brain and neurotransmitters are different in people with schizophrenia.

 Mind-altering drugs.
 Taking certain drugs when you're a teenager or young adult may be a factor.

 Problems before birth.
-If your mother didn't get the right nutrition or had a virus while she was pregnant with you, some theories suggest that your odds of getting schizophrenia may be higher.
+If your mother didn't get the right nutrition or had a virus while they were pregnant with you, some theories suggest that your odds of getting schizophrenia may be higher.

 Very active immune system.
 If your immune system -- your body's defense against germs -- gets triggered often, as with an autoimmune disease, some research suggests that your chances of getting schizophrenia may go up.